-The steam or steam generation is an important utility area for dairy, as many of the processes in a dairy unit require heating of raw milk or products for various process requirements.
-The steam is generated in a fuel-fired boiler and is further distributed into process through steam distribution systems.
-The energy efficiency in steam generation and steam distribution is an important area as it accounts for approximately 25-30% of the energy cost.
+The steam or steam generation is an important utility area for dairy as many of the process in the dairy unit requires heating of raw milk or products for various process requirement.
+The steam is generated in fuel fired boiler and is further distributed in to process through steam distribution systems.
+The energy efficiency in steam generation and steam distribution is an important area as in any dairy unit it accounts for approximate 25-30% of energy cost.
 Following are some of the key energy conservation measures in steam generation and steam distribution systems: